Visualizing quantum mechanics in an interactive simulation -- Virtual Lab by Quantum Flytrap: Conclusion

 We acknowledge the support of the \emph{Centre for Quantum Technologies}, the \emph{National University of Singapore} in 2019 -- the project started there as \emph{Quantum Game with Photons 2}, thanks to an invitation by Artur Ekert.
 We are particularly grateful to Evon Tan for all her administrative and organizational help and support.

 PM acknowledges the support of \emph{eNgage – III/2014 grant by the Foundation for Polish Science}, for Q\emph{uantum Game with Photons} (2016), as well as fruitful discussions with its other creators Patryk Hes and Michał Krupiński.
 Developing \emph{BraKetVue} as a standalone, open-source matrix visualizer was supported by the \emph{Unitary Fund} microgrant.

 A number of other people contributed to other than quantum aspects of \emph{Virtual Lab}, including a procedural soundtrack by Paweł Janicki and software engineering support, especially from Jakub Strebeyko.
-The project benefited immensely from multiple discussions with people from the explorable explanations community, especially Andy Hall, Eryk Kopczyński, Dorota Celińska, Laur Nita, Zeki Seskir, and Nicky Case.
+The project benefited immensely from multiple discussions with people from the explorable explanations community, especially Andy Hall, Eryk Kopczyński, Dorota Celińska, Laur Nita, and Nicky Case.
+We were encouraged by public and private feedback from Scott Aaronson, Paul G. Kwiat, Monika Schleier-Smith, and James Wootton.
 We are grateful to Sarah Martin and Carrie Weidner for their valuable feedback and extensive editorial support.

-And last but not least, we would like to thank all users, players, and educators who have provided valuable feedback.
+And last but not least, we would like to thank all users, players, students, and educators.
+It is you who continuously motivated us to keep developing \emph{Virtual Lab}.

+\bio{Piotr Migdał}{ is a quantum physicist and a co-founder of Quantum Flytrap.
+He received his M.Sc. from the University of Warsaw in 2011.
+He received his Ph.D. in quantum optics theory in 2014, working in Maciej Lewenstein’s group at ICFO -- The Institute of Photonic Sciences.
+Subsequently, Piotr worked in data visualization and deep learning consulting.
+He authored popular introductions to data science and deep learning, which are available at \url{https://p.migdal.pl}.}

+\bio{Klementyna Jankiewicz}{ is a designer and a co-founder of Quantum Flytrap.
+She studied industrial design at the Academy of Fine Arts in Warsaw and Bezalel Academy in Jerusalem.
+As a designer, she collaborated with the Hebrew University of Jerusalem, University of California Irvine, POLIN Museum.
+She was a visiting designer at the Centre for Quantum Technologies, National University of Singapore.
+She is a lecturer at the Creative Coding department at SWPS University.}

+\bio{Chiara Decaroli}{ is a quantum physicist passionate about quantum education and outreach.
+She received her Ph.D. in experimental quantum computing from ETH Zurich in August 2021 and is now the Outreach and Engagement Officer at the National Quantum Computing Centre based in Oxfordshire, UK.}

+\bio{Paweł Grabarz}{ is a software developer passionate about physics simulations and real-time graphics.
+He is a contributor to the Amethyst engine and more recently to the Bevy engine.

+\bio{Philippe Cochin} is a software developer.
+He studied philosophy at Institut Catholique de Paris and attended Ecole Boulle to study jewelry design.
+In 2007 he co-founded Action Aide Asie, a humanitarian NGO.}

 \end{spacing}